Joshua-Sun-CompSci/PVZ/Game/readme.txt

 Shortcut commands: Press "p" to pause the game when playing the game

-*Note that this program runs on different speed on different computers (might be because of GPU difference?), if it runs too fast/slow on your computer, try to adjust the
+*Note that this program runs on different speed on different computers (might be because of GPU difference?), if it runs too fast/slow on your computer, try to adjust the global variables on top of TP.py